mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 ~~~
 {: #figintro title="Event Stream Management API"}

-This spec does not define how events are delivered or what the structure of the
+How events are delivered and the structure of events are not in scope for this
-events is and is out of scope for this specification.
+specification.

 Notational Conventions {#conv}
 ======================